cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

 cloudletSubmit
 ^^^^^^^^^^^^^^

-.. java:method::  double cloudletSubmit(Cloudlet cl, double fileTransferTime)
+.. java:method::  double cloudletSubmit(Cloudlet cloudlet, double fileTransferTime)
    :outertype: CloudletScheduler

    Receives a cloudlet to be executed in the VM managed by this scheduler.

-   :param cl: the submitted cloudlet
+   :param cloudlet: the submitted cloudlet
    :param fileTransferTime: time required to move the required files from the SAN to the VM
    :return: expected finish time of this cloudlet (considering the time to transfer required files from the Datacenter to the Vm), or 0 if it is in a waiting queue

 cloudletSubmit
 ^^^^^^^^^^^^^^

-.. java:method::  double cloudletSubmit(Cloudlet cl)
+.. java:method::  double cloudletSubmit(Cloudlet cloudlet)
    :outertype: CloudletScheduler

    Receives an cloudlet to be executed in the VM managed by this scheduler.

-   :param cl: the submitted cloudlet
+   :param cloudlet: the submitted cloudlet
    :return: expected finish time of this cloudlet (considering the time to transfer required files from the Datacenter to the Vm), or 0 if it is in a waiting queue

 deallocatePesFromVm